Ezequiel92/GADGETPlotting/README.md

 ## Warning

-Some functions are intended for data generated by GADGET3 which is not a publicly available code.
+Some functions are intended for the data generated by GADGET3, which is not a publicly available code.